Locating and Editing Factual Associations in GPT: Method Implementation Details

 \subsection{[GPT-2 XL, GPT-J] \methodlong (\method)}

-\method's update consists of: key selection (Section \ref{subsec:choose-u}), $v_*$ optimization (Section \ref{subsec:choose-v}), and $v$ insertion (Appendix \ref{apd:solving-v}).
-We perform the intervention at layer 15.
-As \reffig{infoflow}k shows, this is the center of causal effect in MLP layers, and as \reffig{trace-mlp-disabled} shows, layer 15 is approximately when MLP outputs begin to switch from acting as keys to values.
+\method's update (Section~\ref{subsec:rome-math}) consists of key selection~(\refeqn{kstar-sample}), value optimization~(Eqn.~\ref{eq:v-optimization}), and $v$ insertion (Appendix~\ref{apd:solving-v}).
+We perform the intervention at layer 18.
+As \reffig{infoflow}k shows, this is the center of causal effect in MLP layers, and as \reffig{trace-mlp-disabled} shows, layer 18 is approximately when MLP outputs begin to switch from acting as keys to values.

+\textbf{Second moment statistics}: Our second moment statistics $C \propto \mathbb{E}[kk^T]$ are computed using 100,000 samples of hidden states $k$ computed from tokens sampled from \textbf{all} Wikipedia text in-context.
+Notice that sampling is not restricted to only special subject words; every token in the text is included in the statistic.
+The samples of hidden state $k$ vectors are collected by selecting a random sample of Wikipedia articles from the 2020-05-01 snapshot of Wikipedia; the full text of each sampled article run through the transformer, up to the transformer's buffer length, and then all the fan-out MLP activations $k$ for every token in the article are collected at \texttt{float32} precision.
+The process is repeated (sampling from further Wikipedia articles without replacement) until 100{,}000 $k$ vectors have been sampled.
+This sample of vectors is used to compute second moment statistics.

-During key selection, we sample 50 texts to compute the prefix (\refeqn{choose-k}): twenty of length 2, twenty of length 5, and ten of length 10.
+\textbf{Key Selection}: We sample 20 texts to compute the prefix ($x_j$ in \refeqn{kstar-sample}): ten of length 5 and ten of length 10.
 The intention is to pick a $k_*$ that accounts for the different contexts in which $s$ could appear.
-Our second moment statistics $C$ are computed using 100,000 Wikipedia samples at \texttt{float32} precision.
+Note that we also experimented with other $x_j$ sampling methods: \begin{itemize}[leftmargin=12pt,topsep=0pt,parsep=0pt,partopsep=0pt,itemsep=3pt] \item \textbf{No prefix}.
+This baseline option performed worse ($\mathrm{S}^\prime = 86.1$ compared to $\mathrm{S}=89.2$). \item \textbf{Longer prefixes}.
+Using \{ ten of length 5, ten of length 10, and ten of length 50 \} did not help performance much ($\mathrm{S}^\prime = 89.3$). \item \textbf{More same-length prefixes}.
+Using \{ thirty of length 5 and thirty of length 10 \} did not help performance much ($\mathrm{S}^\prime = 89.2$). \end{itemize}